InitRunner

 Resolution Order

-Absolute and relative paths (starting with ./ or /) are used as-is.
+Absolute and explicit relative paths (starting with ./ or /, or ending with .md) are resolved directly relative to the role file's directory.

 How Merging Works